 other fire safety measures

-- Fire sprinklers: To get the facts (and dispel the myths), take a look at the USFA's Residential Sprinkler Systems (PDF) to learn why they're less troublesome than you may think.
-Already have sprinklers?
-Don't use them as a hanging tool or paint them, as the paint will absorb heat, causing a delayed reaction to a fire.
+- Fire sprinklers: To get the facts (and dispel the myths), take a look at the USFA's Home Fire Protection (PDF) to learn why residential fire sprinkler systems are less troublesome than you may think.

 - Portable extinguishers: You want to place the extinguisher in a spot that will let you escape.
 Remember, most of us aren't fire experts.
 While you may be successful in extinguishing a burning pot, putting the fire out on a mattress might be impossible with a small extinguisher.
 Getting everyone out of the house and calling the fire department should take priority.

 - Windows: To give you and your family room to escape, experts recommend that windows be a minimum of 5.7 square feet.
 Height should be 24 inches while width needs to be at least 20 inches.

 Smoke alarms, sprinklers, and extinguishers can help protect you and your home.
 But you need homeowners insurance or renters insurance to cover your assets in the event of a fire.
 If you rent, your landlord's insurance only covers the structure of the building, not your personal belongings.
 So make sure you, your family, your home, and all your things are protected.
 Speak with one of our licensed agents 24/7, or get a quick, free quote online in just a few minutes.